MrHuggs/AdventOfCode2024/README.md

 My goal is "fast to write", not fast, or generally correct.

-Definitely not the sort of code one would write in a real codbase!
+Definitely not the sort of code one would write in a real codebase!